YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

   //####   DON'T MODIFY ANYTHING ABOVE HERE!
 ENTER CODE BELOW ####

   //Now, simulate motion for each particle
-  //TODO: Create a new particle set 'p2'
+  //Create a new particle set 'p2'
   Robot p2;
-  //TODO: Rotate each particle by 0.1 and move it forward by 5.0 p2.move(0.1, 5.0);
+  //Rotate each particle by 0.1 and move it forward by 5.0 p2.move(0.1, 5.0);
-  //TODO: Assign 'p2' to 'p' and print the particle poses, each on a single line for (int i = 0; i < n; i++)
+  //Assign 'p2' to 'p' and print the particle poses, each on a single line for (int i = 0; i < n; i++)
   {
     p[i] = p2;